 Prior to joining Cambridge Enterprise, James worked for a Cambridge-based software start-up for three years in a variety of internal and client-facing roles.
 Starting as an analyst delivering consultancy projects for clients, he progressed into account management while also contributing to sales, feature development and testing.

 James holds a joint honours degree from the University of Cambridge, having studied Natural Sciences for three years and Management Studies at the Judge Business School for one year.

 James joined Cambridge Enterprise in October 2017

-Alisa is an Investment Associate in the Seed Funds team with a focus on spin-outs within the life sciences.
+Loukik is an Investment Associate in the Seed Funds team with a focus on early-stage life science spin-outs.

 Helen ensures that data relating to Seed Funds projects and investments is captured and updated effectively.

 Prior to joining Cambridge Enterprise, Helen worked as a Data Coordinator in the Paediatric Intensive Care Unit at Addenbrooke’s hospital.

 Helen has an MSc in Information Systems Design from Kingston University and a BSc in Psychology from Northumbria University.